marsbard/grua/README.md

 Set the DNS server the container should use to resolve domain queries.

-It can be useful to use this in conjuction with (SEE GRUA TEMPLATING) to determine the address of a particular container that will provide you with DNS services for your containers.
+It can be useful to use this in conjuction with [grua templating](#grua-templating) to determine the address of a particular container that will provide you with DNS services for your containers.
 For example in a setup using consul and registrator, you could specify something like this:

 ```
 postfix: